symfony/ux-live-component/doc/index.rst

     {% endfor %}

 The ``key`` will be used to generate an ``id`` attribute, which will be used to identify each child component.
-You can also pass in a ``id`` attribute directly, but ``key`` is a bit more convenient.

 .. _rendering-loop-new-element: